Residual Connections Harm Generative Representation Learning: Introduction

 A parallel motivation for our design stems from \citet{huh2021low}, who show that features from residual blocks have higher rank than those produced by comparative feed-forward blocks.
 The smooth transition between residual and feed-forward behavior induced by our decay scheme regularizes deeper features toward exhibiting low-rank characteristics.
 Section~\ref{sec:discussion} experimentally explores the correlation between our decayed identity shortcuts and low-rank feature representations.
 Figure~\ref{fig:teaser_intro} previews the corresponding improvements to feature learning.
 Our contributions are:

-\begin{squishlist} \item We introduce decayed identity shortcuts, a simple architectural mechanism which enhances feature abstraction in masked autoencoders and diffusion models. \item We identify a key correlation between our decayed identity shortcuts and low-rank inductive bias, empirically validating that our method improves classification accuracy and yields low-rank features. \item Our design within an MAE yields a substantial performance boost on ImageNet-1K~\citep{deng2009imagenet}: achieving a linear probing accuracy of 72.7\% (up from a baseline of 67.8\%) and a K-Nearest Neighbor accuracy of 63.9\% (an improvement from the baseline of 27.4\%). \item In diffusion models, our design improves both feature learning and generation quality. \item Smaller models with decayed identity shortcuts outperform larger ones using standard residual connections. \end{squishlist}
+\begin{squishlist} \item We introduce decayed identity shortcuts, a simple architectural mechanism which enhances feature abstraction in masked autoencoders and diffusion models. \item Our design within an MAE yields a substantial performance boost on ImageNet-1K~\citep{deng2009imagenet}: achieving a linear probing accuracy of 72.7\% (up from a baseline of 67.8\%) and a K-Nearest Neighbor accuracy of 63.9\% (an improvement from the baseline of 27.4\%). \item In diffusion models, our design improves both feature learning and generation quality. \item Smaller models with decayed identity shortcuts outperform larger ones using standard residual connections. \end{squishlist}